VPN service

 • each client recieves both a public IPv4 (147.87.80.0/20) and a public IPv6 address (2a07:6b44:209::/48) managed by the VPN server (not via DHCP), detailed subnet to node mappings are defined in the subnet list.

-• there is no subnet propagation,the VPN service is for connecting single clients to the BFH network, no subnets (site-to-site).
+• there is no subnet propagation, the VPN service is for connecting single clients to the BFH network, not entire subnets (site-to-site).

 • there is no client isolation, VPN clients are part of fabric-clients and can reach each other as well as any network addresses just as LAN and WLAN clients.